 LMA's Solid Waste Program (SWP) is responsible for compliance at hazardous waste facilities, which include permitted treatment, storage and disposal (TSD) facilities and federally-defined large- and small-quantity generators (LQGs and SQGs).
 All permitted TSD facilities and those that receive off-site waste are inspected at least once a year.
 LQGs, defined by federal regulations as generating 2,200 pounds or more of hazardous waste in any calendar month, are inspected at least once every five years.
 New LQGs and those that have not been inspected in the last three years are first priorities.
-Maryland has approximately 455 LQGs and 13,000 SQGs.
-The very large number of SQG facilities means that, as is the case with the large number of low-impact sources of air emissions, only a small percentage of them can be inspected.
+Maryland has approximately 455 LQGs and 13,000 SQGs (the very large number of SQG facilities means that only a small percentage of them can be inspected).